Haven-Rau/Pokemon_Catching_Adventure/README.md

 ##### Disclaimer: This project is a fan-made, non-commercial game.
 Pokémon and all related names, images, and sounds are trademarks and copyrights of Nintendo, Game Freak, and The Pokémon Company.
 No infringement intended.

 ## Goal of the game

 Professor Oak, a research scientist seen throughout the original games, is on the verge of a scientific breakthrough - a powerful new revive serum to heal fainted Pokémon.
 To complete his research, he needs a trainer to help him acquire Pokémon samples, which can only be retrieved from Pokémon after they've been caught in a Pokéball.

 Catch Pokémon, return them to Professor Oak’s laboratory, and survive encounters with wild Pokémon and hostile opponents along the way!

+(This is a text-based Python game focused on recreating the main catching experience of the Pokémon games.
+I implemented OG music, characters, and sound effects to make the it feel like you're playing the original games on the Gameboy.
+It features realistic mechanics like IV_formula calculations, weighted catch rates, and Pokedex building.
+Please let me know what you think!
+I'd appreciate feedback of any kind.)
 ![gengar1-ezgif com-resize (1)](https://github.com/user-attachments/assets/ecd27be5-3fa4-4dbd-b321-55d6be2f9ae6)